 In case of an earthquake, fire or other emergencies, all children will be kept with adults on the school grounds until their parents/guardians arrive to pick them up.
 We have in our preparedness kit: food for the children for at least 24 hours as well as a first aid kit, flashlight, radio, blankets, etc. If authorities advise the school that the children be moved to another location, we will go to – in order of probable occurrence –

 1) McClendon Residence – The home behind the school

 3) Kitsap Mall (play area)

 If communication should become blocked, we will try to note our information with the area Red Cross and Police Department agencies.

 In any emergency, it is a general rule that we will close our schools if Central Kitsap School District is closed.
 If an emergency occurs during school hours, CK Montessori will remain open until all of the children are safely picked up.
 The exception to this would be in the event of an evacuation order (see above).
-If possible, we would change the greeting on the voice mail to inform you when you call, as to our status and where the children are located.
+If possible, we would send a text or change the greeting on the voice mail to inform you when you call, as to our status and where the children are located.

 Students will leave the classroom under the supervision of staff.
 All students will exit the building and move to a nearby area as indicated by the teacher and/or fire department.
 All classrooms have up to code smoke alarms and are equipped with fire extinguishers.

 Should an earthquake of significant magnitude occur, disruption to road networks can be anticipated.
 All children will remain under the care and supervision of staff until they can be picked up.
 At the time of an earthquake children and staff will take cover under tables, desks and under supported doorways.